-The Area Programs Library comprises the Near East Division; the Slavic, East European and Eurasian Division; the South Asia Division; and the Southeast Asia Division.
-The U-M Library collects materials in over 400 languages; Area Programs acquires books, journals, magazines, newspapers, and other publications in over 50 of these languages.
+The International Studies Library comprises the Near East Division; the Slavic, East European, and Eurasian Division; the South Asia Division; and the Southeast Asia Division.
+The U-M Library collects materials in over 400 languages.
+It acquires books, journals, magazines, newspapers, and other publications in over 50 of these languages.

-The Museums Library serves curators and researchers in the Museums of Anthropology, Exhibits, Paleontology, Zoology and the University Herbarium.
-The Library collections of 130,000+ cataloged volumes focus on taxonomic botany and zoology, behavioral biology, paleontology and archaeological anthropology.
-The Ruthven Museums building houses the main collection, as well as collections devoted to Anthropology, Birds, Fish, Herpetology, Insects, Mammals, Mollusks, and Paleontology.
-The Herbarium Library collection is housed in the U-M Herbarium on Varsity Drive.
+The Museums Library serves curators and researchers in the Museums of Anthropology, Exhibits, Paleontology, Zoology, and the University Herbarium.
+The Library collections of 130,000+ cataloged volumes focus on taxonomic botany and zoology, behavioral biology, paleontology, and archaeological anthropology.
+Collections devoted to Anthropology, Birds, Fish, Herpetology, Insects, Mammals, Mollusks, and Paleontology, as well as the Herbarium Library collection, are housed at the Research Museums Center on Varsity Drive.

-The Music Library supports the performance, teaching, and research activities of the School of Music, Theatre & Dance.
+The Music Library supports the performance, teaching, and research activities of the School of Music, Theatre, and Dance.

 The Papyrology Collection is one of the most prestigious collections of ancient manuscripts in the world.
 With over 7,000 inventory and approximately 17,000 individual fragments dating from 1000 BC to 1000 AD, this collection is the largest in North America and ranks among the largest worldwide.